Twitter undercover: an insider’s guide

-2) The brands that attract the most engagement on Twitter are often the ones that were willing to take a few risks and prioritize humour, speed, or entertainment value over consistency and caution.
+2) The brands that attract the most engagement on Twitter are often the ones that were willing to take a few risks and prioritise humour, speed, or entertainment value over consistency and caution.

 3) More Tweets are published during the week than the weekend and Monday is the most popular day on which to Tweet.